enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

    ```

 2. **Create a `HttpClientService` instance:** Use the `HttpClientServiceFactory`
-   to create a `HttpClientService` instance for your custom client.
+   to create a `HttpClientService` instance for your custom clientService.

    ```java
    HttpClientService httpClientService = HttpClientServiceFactory.create(